SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 ## 1. Great Project Manangement

-By the time you finish this book, and apply these lessons on a few successful projects, this will be you.
+By the time you finish this book and apply these lessons on a few successful projects, this will be you.
 You will be equipped with everything you need to manage a project of any size.
 The same core skills are required no matter what kind of project you are managing and no matter how big the scope.

 Therefore, if you are managing the project, either explicitly or practically, this factor is covered.